Senegal police fire tear gas to break up vote delay protest | Politics

 Senegal police fire tear gas to break up vote delay protest

-Riot police fired tear gas to break up crowds trying to gather outside Senegal's National Assembly on Monday to protest against the president's abrupt postponement of elections over the weekend.
+Riot police fired tear gas to break up crowds trying to gather outside Senegal's parliament on Monday to protest against the president's abrupt postponement of elections over the weekend.

-Riot police fired tear gas to break up crowds trying to gather outside Senegal's National Assembly on Monday to protest against the president's abrupt postponement of elections over the weekend.
-As protesters shouted slogans, lawmakers inside the parliament building started debating a bill that would reschedule the Feb.
+Riot police fired tear gas to break up crowds trying to gather outside Senegal's parliament on Monday to protest against the president's abrupt postponement of elections over the weekend.
+As protesters shouted slogans, lawmakers inside the National Assembly building started debating a bill that would reschedule the Feb.
 25 vote to Aug.
 25 and extend President Macky Sall's mandate until his successor is installed.

 Sall's unprecedented announcement on Saturday pitched the West African nation into uncharted constitutional waters that threaten to further tarnish its reputation as a bastion of democratic stability in a region swept by coups.
 "They are trying to extend the president's term, which is illegal and not allowed," protester Mohammad Mbengue said.